89luca89/distrobox/README.md

 docker save image_name_you_choose:latest | gzip > image_name_you_choose.tar.gz
 ```

-This will create a tar.gz of the container of your choice in that exact moment.
+This will create a tar.gz of the container of your choice at that exact moment.

 ---